magnussolution/magnusbilling7/wiki/en/modules/userRate/userRate.rst

 Destination
 -----------

-| Select the prefix that you want set the price.
+| Select the prefix that you want to subscribe.